QuantEcon/lecture-python-advanced/source/rst/BCG_complete_mkts.rst

 - equilibrium prices depend on the ``Big K, Big C`` objects :math:`K` and :math:`C`

-- in equilibrium, it turns out that :math:`K = k, C^i = c^i`
+Nevertheless, in equilibrium,  :math:`K = k, C^i = c^i`

-The assumption about measures of agents is thus a powerful device for making a host of competitive agents take as given the equilibrium prices that turn out to be determined by the decisions of hosts of agents who behave just like they do.
+The assumption about measures of agents is thus a powerful device for making a host of competitive agents take as given equilibrium prices that are determined by the independent decisions of hosts of agents who behave just like they do.

 Ownership
 ^^^^^^^^^^^^^^^^^^^

-Consumers of type :math:`i` own the following exogenous amounts of the consumption good in periods :math:`0` and :math:`1`:
+Consumers of type :math:`i` own the following exogenous quantities of the consumption good in periods :math:`0` and :math:`1`:

 .. math::